KommuriRaju/Python-Basics/README.md

-# Python-Basics---Numpy
+# Python-Basics
-The notebook I created for learning Numpy.
+The notebook I created for learning python.